Best camera under £100: low cost cameras that still do a pretty good job

 This quirky little camera from Ilford is perfect for anyone who is just thinking about getting into film photography.
 It's reimagined version of a popular camera from the 90s - the Sprite 35 - which was the go-to model at the time.
 This 35mm camera is the only full-frame camera on the list, it features a 31mm f/9 fixed lens, has a built-in flash and a viewfinder.
 It's certainly a step up from a disposable camera plus it's better for the planet as you don't need a new one every time.
 If you're someone who likes to shoot film but doesn't want to commit to anything more advanced, this is ideal for beginners.
 It looks great, is small enough to keep in your pocket and super lightweight at just 122g.

-A great alternative to a disposable camera and it comes in 8 different colors
+A disposable camera alternative that comes in 8 bright colors

 Specifications